mjd95/site/content/posts/tuesday-paper-2020-05-26.md

 ## Conclusion

-There's a fair bit more in this paper (cluster membership changes, log compaction, implementation and evaluation) but I've spent my allotted time so I'm just going to jump forward to the related work and conclusion.
+There's a fair bit more in this paper (cluster membership changes, log compaction, implementation and evaluation) but I've spent my allotted hour on this so I'm just going to jump forward to the related work and conclusion.
 Obviously Paxos is related, the main difference between it and Raft is that Raft puts leadership election centre-stage.
 There is also ZAB (ZooKeeper) and Viewstamped Replication, which like Raft have strong leaders but unlike Raft do not have a strict "leader to follower" flow of log entries.

 The paper concludes with discussing the value of understandability and I think I agree.
 Although I skimmed it in places, I think I got a pretty solid view of how the Raft algorithm works from this and am reasonably convinced of its correctness from this reasonably short paper.